Trading the forex market can be a daunting task, especially if you’re just starting out and don’t know what to expect.

 Negative Equity in Forex and How to Avoid It

 Negative equity occurs when the equity balance in your Forex account falls below zero, meaning that you owe your broker money rather than having money to make trades.
-Negative equity can happen when a trade goes against you.
+This can happen when a trade goes against you.

 Hence, incurring losses beyond the free margin in your account.
 If this were to occur, the broker has the right to liquidate your position, leaving you with a hefty margin call.